-Bearing in mind the range of activities that take place on our campuses, we do not intend to specify minimum or maximum limits on how often colleagues should work from campus.
-We would, however, ask that colleagues returning from Monday bear in mind the advice of the First Minister and take a phased approach to their return, if possible.
+Due to the range of activities that take place on campus, it is not intended to specify a minimum or maximum limits on how often colleagues should work from campus.
+It is asked that colleagues returning from Monday take the advice of the First Minister and asked a phased approach to their return if at all possible.

-Our facilities have been in use throughout the pandemic and we have been prepared for the safe return of more colleagues for some time, but please remember to view the Return to Campus Moodle Induction if you have not been on campus recently.
+On campus facilities have been in use throughout the pandemic and have been prepared for the safe return of more colleagues, but please remember to view the Return to Campus Moodle Induction if you have not been to campus recently.

-As I am sure you know, there are benefits to hybrid working that cannot be achieved by remote working alone and we are keen to return to hybrid working for the sake of staff wellbeing and the sense of community it can engender, not to mention the business benefits.
-However, we understand that, for some, hybrid working will still be relatively new and it may take some time to reach the optimal balance.
+There are benefits to hybrid working that cannot be achieved by remote working alone and the university is keen to return to hybrid working for the sake of staff well being and the sense of community it can bring.
+It might take some time to reach ideal balance.

-If you have any concerns or questions, please raise these with your line manager in the first instance and take some time to review our Coronavirus Information for Staff guidance.
+If you have any concerns or questions, please raise this with your line manager and take some time to review the Coronavirus Information for Staff guidance.